Rental Income Tax Filing

 Rent might come from a business or a piece of real estate.
 Rental revenue is typically property-related revenue.
 Talk to us if you have any queries, including information to be filled in the rental income tax form.

-The method used to collect the money will determine how your rental income is taxed.
-The income is taxed at the applicable marginal tax rate for an individual owner.
-For partnerships, each partner’s share of the income is taxed at their tax rate.
+The method used to collect the money will determine how the taxation of your rental income is determined.
+The applicable marginal tax rate for an individual owner will tax the income.
+For partnerships, the tax rate of each partner will tax their share of the income.

 Rent received by a business is subject to taxation at the applicable business income tax rate for that particular business.
-If you own a rental company, we’ll assume you know anything about business accounting or that someone else in your organization does.
+If you own a rental company, we assume you have knowledge of business accounting or someone else in your organization does.

-Sole Ownership: If you own your rental property solely, the tax on property rental income tax rate applied to all rental revenue is the same as your marginal personal tax rate.
+• Sole Ownership: As a sole owner of a rental property, your tax rate on rental revenue is the same as your personal tax rate.

-Dual or more Partners: If you own properties in partnership with others, the income will be distributed between you all, and each individual will pay on that income at their applicable tax rate.
+• Dual or more Partners: If you own properties in partnership, income will be distributed among partners who will pay taxes based on their respective shares at their applicable tax rates.

 Each province also has its tax rate, making the federal rate for rental income at the national level 38%.